xamele0n/Facet.Interface/README.md

 # Facet

-**Facet** is a Roslyn-powered source generator that creates derived classes from existing types by excluding properties — and optionally extending them.
+**Facet** is a compile-time source generator that creates partial classes from existing types — by copying only the members you want.

-Use it to generate lean DTOs, slim views, or faceted projections of your models with a single attribute.
+Exclude properties, include public fields, add your own members, or generate a constructor — all with a single `[Facet]` attribute.

+Use Facet to build lightweight DTOs, API shapes, or UI-bound view models **without writing boilerplate or mapping code.**

+No base classes.
+No reflection.
+No runtime cost.

 ---

 ## Features

-- Fast source generation at compile time
-- Exclude properties with `nameof(...)` — no magic strings
+- :white_check_mark: Exclude properties and fields with `nameof(...)`
+- :white_check_mark: Include public fields (optional)
+- :white_check_mark: Generate constructors that copy from the source type
-- Supports adding extra properties manually
+- :white_check_mark: Add your own extra properties in the generated type
-- No runtime reflection
-- No base class or interface requirements
+- :white_check_mark: No base class or interface required
+- :white_check_mark: No runtime reflection — compile-time only
+- :white_check_mark: Works with or without namespaces

 ---